-For quality measures, CMS used data that was reported via PQRS 2015 to create performance benchmarks.
+For quality measures, CMS uses data that was reported in previous years to create performance benchmarks.

 A measure can be reliably scored against a benchmark if...

-The sufficient case volume has been met (more than 20 cases)
+The sufficient case volume has been met (20 or more cases in the report)

 Note: If a measure cannot be scored against a benchmark or no benchmark exists, it will automatically receive 3 points as long as it is complete.